pandit27/telegram_bot/README.md

 ## 🧑‍💻 Updates (version 1.01)

 🔹 "/days" & "/resources" commands can only be used in private chats. <br>
-🔹 Data of users interacting with this both will be stored.
+🔹 Data of users interacting with this bot will be stored.

 ---